Olian04/Recordari/README.md

 });
 ```

-R is a record builder and it returns a record constructor which in turn returns a record.
-The builder is used to construct a strict pattern that a record must follow.

 ## Constraints:
 (Note: in docs all constraints should either a) say that they are an alias of another constraint or b) describe what it does and what Ordo (time complexity) it has)